1. Home

 NOW Broadband is an affordable service that gives you the opportunity to access Sky channels without taking out a Sky contract.
 That’s because the company is owned by Sky.

 NOW’s streaming packages allow you to pick and mix different TV memberships, which include Entertainment, Cinema and Sports.
-These can be added to the company’s broadband, which is available in three plans ranging from 11Mb average speed to 63Mb average speed, all with line rental included.
+These can be added to the company’s full fibre broadband, which is available in three plans with average download speeds ranging from 75Mb/s to 300Mb/s, all with line rental included.

-NOW doesn’t offer a set-top box, so you won’t be able to record and rewind TV programmes.
-At the time of writing, it doesn’t offer a full fibre connection either.
+NOW doesn’t offer a set-top box, so you won’t be able to record programmes, but you can still pause, rewind and watch programmes on-demand.

 Sky

 Sky’s TV services are mostly transmitted by satellite, meaning they’re available across the UK.
 And new products like Sky Stream mean you can stream Sky content even without a dish.
 Its broadband uses the BT Openreach network, which also has good coverage.
-Sky Broadband offers a range of speeds from 35Mb all the way up to top-speed Full Fibre at 900Mb.
+Sky Broadband is Full Fibre and offers a range of download speeds from 75Mb/s all the way up to 900Mb/s.

 Despite its impressive speeds, Sky’s main attraction is its TV services.
-It offers a range of packages that bundle its broadband with combinations of Sky channels such as Sky Cinema, Sky Sports and Sky Entertainment.
+It offers a range of packages that bundle its broadband with combinations of Sky channels such as Sky Cinema, Sky Sports and Sky Entertainment, as well as Netflix and Discovery+.
+You can also bundle-in unique tech, like Sky’s Glass TV which has Sky channels built-in and means you don’t need a set-top box.

 BT

-BT’s Openreach network is well established across the UK and is leading the full fibre rollout.
-That means customers get a wide range of speeds and there is coverage for most addresses.
+BT’s Openreach network is well established across the UK and led the full fibre rollout.
+That means customers get a wide range of speeds, with packages ranging from download speeds of 50Mb/s to 900Mp/s, and there is coverage for most addresses.

-The set-top box BT provides is called YouView, and it can pause, rewind and record live TV.
+The set-top box BT provides is called the EE TV Box, and it can pause, rewind and record live TV.

 Virgin Media

 Virgin Media’s broadband runs on its own cable network, which has good high-speed coverage around the UK, independent of the full fibre rollout.
-Its speeds range from 50Mb up to a remarkable 1130Mb.
+Its download speeds range from 132Mb/s up to a remarkable 1130Mb/s.

 Are TV and broadband deals good value?